-New York's State AEGP plan focuses on mentoring, counseling and adult supervision programs as an innovative strategy to promote abstinence from sexual activity and support a healthy transition to adolescence among preteen youth.
-New York's STYA initiative does not utilize direct abstinence education strategies.
-However, STYA projects need to be consistent with federal AEGP requirements.
-Programming and materials to be used by proposed projects may not contradict the Social Security Act Section 510(b)(2) (A-H) definition of abstinence education (Refer to Attachment 1).
-In addition, all information and materials used by grantees must be medically accurate.
+All information and materials used by grantees must be medically accurate.
 Medical accuracy means that medical information must be verified or supported by the weight of research conducted in compliance with accepted scientific methods and published in peer-reviewed journals, where applicable, or be comprised of information that leading professional organizations and agencies with relevant expertise in the field recognize as accurate, objective and complete.
-All applicants will attest to this by signing the required Statement of Assurances (Attachment 2).
+All applicants will attest to this by signing the required Statement of Assurances (Attachment 1).

 NYS has been a leader in adolescent pregnancy prevention efforts and has made significant progress in reducing teen pregnancy.
-NYS's teen pregnancy rate has declined by 61% from its peak in 1993 of 95.3 pregnancies per 1,000 15 to 19-year-old females to 33.2 in 2014 (most recent data available).
+NYS's teen pregnancy rate has declined by 69% from its peak in 1993 of 95.3 pregnancies per 1,000 15 to 19-year-old females to 29.5 in 2015 (most recent data available).
 However, consistent with national trends, NYS continues to have striking racial/ethnic and regional disparities in adolescent pregnancy rates although these rates have also declined over time.
-Pregnancy rates are consistently almost four times higher for black and Hispanic teens than for white teens.
-In 2014, the white teen pregnancy rate was 14.4 per 1,000 females age 15-19 which was much lower than the rate for black (59.8) and Hispanic (53.8) females of the same age.
+Pregnancy rates are consistently almost three and half times higher for black and Hispanic teens than for white teens.
+In 2014, the white teen pregnancy rate was 14.7 per 1,000 females age 15-19 which was much lower than the rate for black (51.3) and Hispanic (47.3) females of the same age.

 The sexual health outcomes for adolescents are impacted by the social determinates of health, or the conditions in which they are born, live, work and mature.
-There are five major categories of the determinants of health: social environment, biology and genetics, physical environment, individual behavior and access to health services.1 Inequities among one or more of these determinants may impact the health outcomes of individuals and/or entire communities.
-This funding opportunity attempts to impact these inequities through medically accurate information and providing opportunities to meet the unique needs of New York State's youth including priority populations residing in underresourced communities, culturally underrepresented youth populations especially Hispanic, African-Americans, and marginalized/priority populations which may include:
+There are five major categories of the determinants of health: social environment, biology and genetics, physical environment, individual behavior and access to health services.
+Inequities among one or more of these determinants may impact the health outcomes of individuals and/or entire communities.
+This funding opportunity attempts to impact these inequities through medically accurate information and providing opportunities to meet the unique needs of New York State's youth including priority populations residing in under-resourced communities, culturally underrepresented youth populations especially Hispanic, African-Americans, and other marginalized/priority populations which may include: